Lucky to be alive: Nashville tornadoes spark stories of strength and survival

 But this was no false alarm.

-“We saw it was headed our way,” said Haddock, an Empower retirement plan advisor in Tennessee.
+“We saw it was headed our way,” said Haddock, a retirement plan advisor for the state of Tennessee RetireReadyTN program.
 “We went to the coat closet in the hallway and waited for it to pass over.”

 Following the unexpected tornado eruption on March 3 in Nashville, Haddock’s story of survival is likely similar to that of thousands of other locals.
 As a way to show our support for those individuals impacted by the catastrophe, Empower recently made a donation to the American Red Cross to help aid the disaster relief efforts and assist the surrounding communities.